 Additionally, a family court may be able to grant you, as long as you have had substantial past contact with your grandchildren, the ability to enter into a family suite as intervenors if you can show that both of the child's parents would be ill-suited to be named as joint managing conservators of the child.
 I realize that this explanation can be a little bulky so let's take a paragraph and explain what I mean.

 Imagine that your child and their significant other were going through a child custody case.
-You had been denied, as a grandparent, the ability to visit with your grandchildren over the past few weeks due to the nasty nature of this child custody case.
-However, you have had substantial past contact with the grandkids and you even had been the primary caretaker for them for much of the past year.
-Under these type of circumstances, you may be able to file an intervening lawsuit within the preexisting child custody case to act as a party on behalf of yourself as the grandparent.
+You had been denied, as a grandparent, the ability to visit with your grandchildren over the past few weeks due to the evil nature of this child custody case.
+However, you have had substantial past contact with the grandkids, and you even had been the primary caretaker for them for much of the past year.
+Under these types of circumstances, you may be able to file an intervening lawsuit within the preexisting child custody case to act as a party on behalf of yourself as the grandparent.

 A real-life example of grandparents gaining visitation rights to their grandkids

 a few years ago, our law office had the opportunity to represent two grandparents in their lawsuit to gain Visitation rights to their grandkids.
 It was an unfortunate situation for their grandkids as the father of the grandkids was serving time in prison; the mother, while not in prison yet, was facing similar charges levied against the father, and she too would be going to jail soon.
 The father of the kids was the son of our clients.
 The children lived with an aunt here in the Houston area, and our clients lived in East Texas.